DocDoWell/DocDoWell/README.md

 👋 Hi, I’m @DocDoWell

-👀 I’m interested in owning a comprehensive technical arsenal that will enable me to be an expert on creating distributed, fault tolerant, scalable and secure technological solutions.
+👀 I’m interested in owning a comprehensive technical skillset that will enable me to be an expert on creating distributed, fault tolerant, scalable and secure technological solutions.

 🌱 I’m currently learning everything.
 I really value continuous learning but atm I'm focusing on: Algorithms And Data Structures, Functional//OOP programming, Microservice Architectures, K8s, Kafka and Vue.js.